 Key Requirements: On both placement experience and in the university professionalism will be demonstrated by:

-• Regular attendance: including adherence to the requirements for notifying absence from both placement establishment and LJMU (see sections on attendance and absence in Programme Handbooks).
+- Regular attendance: including adherence to the requirements for notifying absence from both placement establishment and LJMU (see sections on attendance and absence in Programme Handbooks and Section A of the website).

-• Punctuality: as required by placement and by the demands of lectures, workshops, tutorials etc. for each programme at LJMU.
+- Punctuality: as required by placement and by the demands of lectures, workshops, tutorials etc. for each programme at LJMU.
 In placement establishments there will be a requirement that student teachers are present at a specified time before the start of the day and for a specified time after the end of the day.
-School-based mentors will inform student teachers of the exact requirements for the individual establishment.
+School-based mentors will inform student teachers of the exact requirements for the individual establishment and the expectation is for the student teacher to adhere to these requirements.

-• Appropriate use of internet facilities and online activity including mobile phone use: as required by the policies of LJMU and individual establishments.
+- Appropriate use of internet facilities and online activity (including social media and mobile phone use): as required by the policies of LJMU and individual placement establishments.

-• Appropriate behaviour: towards all children and young people in relation to contacts in formal and informal settings.
+- Appropriate behaviour: towards all children and young people and colleagues in relation to contacts in formal and informal settings.

-• Ability to listen and act on feedback and advice: from Mentors, other staff in schools/establishments, Liaison Tutors and other staff from LJMU.
+- Ability to listen and act on feedback and advice: from Mentors, other staff in schools/establishments, Lead Mentors (Liaison Tutors) and other staff from LJMU.

 On Placement, the following additional professional requirements also apply:

-• Establishing and maintaining appropriate relationships, including on-line: with all of those involved with the university and school including children, parents, support staff, teaching staff and senior management.
+- Establishing and maintaining appropriate relationships, including on-line: with all of those involved with the university and school including children, parents, support staff, teaching staff and senior leadership.

-• Carrying out duties as required by Mentors, other placement staff and Liaison Tutor: in relation to classroom observation, meeting with and working with teachers and other staff, planning, teaching and assessment of pupils and other appropriate professional duties.
+- Carrying out duties as required by Mentors, other placement staff and Lead Mentors (Liaison Tutors): in relation to classroom observation, meeting with and working with teachers and other staff, planning, teaching and assessment of pupils and other appropriate professional duties.

-• Taking responsibility for familiarising yourself immediately with key policies and procedures: this includes, but is not restricted to, child protection and safeguarding policies and fire evacuation procedures.
+- Taking responsibility for familiarising yourself immediately with key policies and procedures: this includes, but is not restricted to, child protection and safeguarding policies, health and safety policies including fire evacuation procedures and 'lockdown' procedures.

-• Complying in full with Part 2 of the Teachers' Standards
+- Complying in full with Part Two of the Teachers' Standards (Personal and Professional Conduct)

 Consequences of failure to follow the Code